CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 For TRL roadmap and validation milestones: Technology Validation

-Engagement at this stage is selective, coordinated, and professionally structured.
-The following partner types are actively sought.
+Coordination at this stage is selective, structured, and professionally managed.
+The following partner types are sought through structured qualification.

 Accredited Testing Laboratories

 Independent laboratories with accreditation for electrical safety, EMC, or environmental testing.
-Particular interest in laboratories with experience evaluating novel power electronics architectures outside the standard diesel / battery / grid framework.
+Particular interest in laboratories with experience evaluating novel power electronics architectures outside the standard engine-based / battery / grid framework.

-EU-notified bodies and conformity-assessment organizations working across applicable electrical safety and EMC frameworks.
-Engagement at the design review stage — before formal testing — is preferred.
+EU-notified bodies for CE marking conformity assessment, and certification bodies operating under UL 508 / NRTL frameworks for US and Canadian markets, working across applicable electrical safety and EMC standards.
+Pre-audit dialogue at the design review stage — before formal testing — is preferred.

 National Certification Authorities